 All students are eligible for private music instruction.
 Instruction is available for piano, voice, guitar, trumpet, bass (both classical and jazz), cello, violin, viola, flute, saxophone, clarinet, oboe, and world percussion.
-Lessons are taught by adjunct professors and in some special cases, by graduate students.
+Lessons are taught by adjunct professors.

 Lessons can be taken for either one or two credits or audited (no credit).
 In order to receive credit, the student must be registered with the Registrar’s Office.
 Registration for private lessons must be completed by the end of the drop/add period.

 It is best to contact the teacher first to secure a place since the number of slots is limited.
 After that you can register online during the registration period or pick up a drop/add slip from the Registrar, get your teacher to sign it, and return it to Registrar.

 How do I find out about the teachers available for private lessons?